PEXANE2/azure-docs.tr-tr/articles/service-fabric/service-fabric-dnsservice.md

     }
     ```

-2. Artık DNS hizmetini aşağıdaki yollarla etkinleştirin:
+2. Now enable the DNS service in one of the following ways:

-   - DNS hizmetini varsayılan ayarlarla etkinleştirmek için, aşağıdaki örnekte gösterildiği gibi `addonFeatures` `properties` bölümün içindeki bölümüne ekleyin:
+   - To enable the DNS service with default settings, add it to the `addonFeatures` section inside the `properties` section as shown in the following example:

         ```json
           "properties": {